donaldasante/riot-v4-blog-template/README.md

 # RIOT V4 Blog Template
-This is a simple [riot] (https://riot.js.org/) v4 blog example application.
+This is a simple [riot](https://riot.js.org/) v4 blog example application.
 It was created to showcase some of the useful features of Riot.js library.
 It is also dev and production ready and a good starting point for creating a Riot SPA.
+The application uses browser local storage for persistence.

 ## Run locally